apexe3/apexe3-api/examples/python/README.md

 ## On-demand Screener

-Progrmmatically screen markets using technical indicators for any asset pair, quote or any exchange.
+Programmatically screen markets using technical indicators for any asset pair, quote or any exchange.

 To run: